Functional Fertility: Female Factors

-This is part of a series of posts on Fertility.
-Start with the first post called Functional Fertility Basics.
+This is part of a series on fertility.
+If you like you can start with the first post Functional Fertility Basics.

-If you ovulate early, your egg may not be mature enough for conception.
-You may not have enough of, or the right kind of cervical mucus.
+If ovulation is too early, your egg may not be mature enough for conception.
+You may not have enough fertile cervical mucus.
 Your uterine lining has less time to develop for healthy implantation of a fertilized embryo.
-Early ovulation generally happens from an imbalance in your HPO axis, stress hormones, travel, or excessive alcohol or caffeine intake.
+Early ovulation can happen from an imbalance in your signaling hormones, stress, travel, or excessive alcohol or caffeine intake.
 Smoking and age can also play a part.

-Classic luteal phase insufficiency is when the time between ovulation and your period is too short to maintain a pregnancy even if conception happened.
-The no-brainer here is to measure progesterone, as if it’s low it can cause a short luteal phase.
-In addition, thyroid hormone plays a part.
-It’s really important to make sure there’s enough active thyroid hormone (free T3) and progesterone on board to have a sufficient luteal phase.
+This is when the time between ovulation and your period is too short to maintain a pregnancy.
+The no-brainer here is to measure progesterone – if it’s low it can cause a short luteal phase.
+In addition, thyroid hormone plays a part – you need both on board to have a sufficient luteal phase.

 Signs of luteal phase insufficiency: